G1_DinoLab_Ebook

 1. Tick ( ) the shortest bracelet.

-Tick ( ) the longest watch
+Tick ( ) the longest watch.

 Tick ( ) the true sentences.
-Cross out ( ) the false ones
+Cross out ( ) the false ones.

-Paintbrush is shorter than pencil
+Paintbrush is shorter than pencil.

-Paintbrush is longer than pencil
+Paintbrush is longer than pencil.

-Paintbrush is same length as pencil
+Paintbrush is same length as pencil.

-Bracelet is shorter than rope
+Bracelet is shorter than rope.

-Bracelet is longer than rope
+Bracelet is longer than rope.

-Bracelet is same length as rope
+Bracelet is same length as rope.

-2. Measure the skateboards in sneakers.
+2. Measure the lengths of skateboards in sneakers.
+One is done for you.

-sneakers 5 sneakers sausages sausages
+sneakers 5 sneakers

-Measure the logs in axes
+Measure the lengths of logs in axes.

-Measure the tapes in scissors
+Measure the lengths of tapes in scissors.

 3. Fill in the numbers.